content here is the anonymously transparent proxied version of ecb.europa.eu X

 Tipos de cambio

-Última actualización: 11 de junio de 2025 Tipos de cambio del euro
+Última actualización: 30 de septiembre de 2025 Tipos de cambio del euro